nuxt/docs/en/blog/going-dark-with-nuxtjs-color-mode.md

 ---
 title: "Going dark with Nuxt.js color mode"
-description: The @nuxtjs/color-mode module is a cool way of adding dark mode to your site.
+description: 'The @nuxtjs/color-mode module is a cool way of adding dark mode to your site.
 But not only does it switch from dark to light but also any color theme (eg. sepia mode).
-It even has auto detection so that it will choose the right mode depending on your system appearance.
+It even has auto detection so that it will choose the right mode depending on your system appearance.'
 imgUrl: blog/going-dark-with-nuxtjs-color-mode/main.png
 date: 2020-05-19
 authors:
-  - name: Debbie O'Brien
+  - name: "Debbie O'Brien"
     avatarUrl: https://pbs.twimg.com/profile_images/1252900852156772352/JLIVJ-TC_400x400.jpg
     link: https://twitter.com/debs_obrien
 tags:
   - Nuxt
   - Color mode
 ---

 <p align="center">
   <a href="https://color-mode.nuxtjs.app/" target="_blank" rel="noopener nofollow">View demo</a> /
   <a href="https://github.com/nuxt-community/color-mode-module" target="_blank" rel="noopener nofollow">Source</a>
 </p>

-The @nuxtjs/color-mode module is a cool way of adding dark mode to your site.
+The [@nuxtjs/color-mode module](https://github.com/nuxt-community/color-mode-module) is a cool way of adding dark mode to your site.
 But not only does it switch from dark to light but also any color theme (eg: sepia mode).
 It even has auto detection so that it will choose the right mode depending on your system appearance.

 - [How does it work](#how-does-it-work)
 - [Let's get started](#let-39-s-get-started)